sdelcourt/sde.videorent/README.rst

 Design & plan
 -------------

-After considering the problem descrition, I thought it would be best to separate the "film" as an asbtract concept from its physical support (DVD, VHS) which is rented.
+After considering the problem descrition, I thought it would be best to separate the "film" as an abstract concept from its physical support (DVD, VHS) which is rented.

 The solution will use 4 objects:

 - Customer: a person signaletic + an attribute "bonus points".
 - Film: a generic film description + an attribute "release type" (new, old, regular).
 - VideoCopy : the physical support of the film, different VideoCopies can refers to the same film.
-The video copy has a unique reference to identify the physical object (codebar or QR code).
+The video copy has a unique reference to identify the physical object (barcode or QR code).
-- The rental: represents a rent of several VideoCopies (with different durations) from a Customer at a given "start date".
+- The rental: represents a rent of several VideoCopies (for different rent durations) from a Customer at a given "start date".
 The rental should be able to compute the rental price, keep track of which VideoCopy has been returned or not, compute the late delays by comparing the rental date to today's date and compute the late fees of each copy that has not been returned.

 At the first save of a rental, an event will update the customer bonus points.